 The importance of play is a guiding principle within the Waldorf perspective of Early Childhood education.
 During playtime, the children transform the room using many simple toys, play stands, blocks, cloths, and dress-up materials.
 Through their imaginative and creative forces, the children imitate the world around them.
 The activity of play encourages communication, socialization, and collaboration among the students.
 The group consciousness builds upon these interactions, allowing for increased growth and development with all children.
 Rousing outdoor playtime comes with a good deal of climbing, swinging, digging, hauling pumped water, insect hunting, imaginative play, games, and plenty of running.
 The children are encouraged to participate in exploring and connecting with the natural world through their own activity while outdoors.

-The Poppy preschool class can accommodate 20 children.
-Minimum age is 3 years 3 months by September 1 and children must be potty-trained.
+Minimum age is 3 years by September 1 and children must be potty-trained.